alesslongaretti/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are commonly used to allow a server to store information about a client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt has a password hashing function.
+It implements salting both manually and automatically, and it has accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+It has an algorithm that hashes the information multiple times (rounds) which mean an attacker needs to have the hash, therefore slowing them down.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of the JSON Web Token are: The header, the payload, the signature.

 ## Minimum Viable Product